Tabletop Game / X-Wing Miniatures

 - The Tantive IV expansion doesn't even include a small base ship, but the R2-D2 and C-3PO crew cards are incredibly powerful defensive upgrades.
 C-3PO is particularly egregious as he is a key part of the popular "Fat Han" list.

-- The Imperial Raider is particularly contentious because it contains the TIE Advanced x1 upgrade in addition to new pilots for the TIE Advanced and the powerful Emperor Palpatine Crew Card.
+- The Imperial Raider is particularly contentious because it contains the TIE Advanced x1 upgrade in addition to new pilots for the TIE Advanced and the powerful Emperor Palpatine Crew Card (the centerpiece of the "Palp Aces" lists that currently dominate the meta).
 A vocal group on the fantasy flight forums are upset about a card that is almost mandatory to run the TIE Advanced competitively is only available in a one hundred dollar expansion.
-At least FFG was kind enough to include 4 copies of the card in the expansion so anyone who wants to run a squad of nothing but TIE Advanced doesn't need to buy multiple copies.
+At least FFG was kind enough to include 4 copies of the card (as well as 4 copies of Advanced Targeting Computer, the system upgrade normally used in conjunction with the TIE/x1 title) in the expansion so anyone who wants to run a squad of nothing but TIE Advanced doesn't need to buy multiple copies.
+That also makes it easy for those who don't intend to run multiple TIE Advanced in a squad to sell the extras on eBay and recoup a good bit of the money spent on buying a Raider.

 - On a smaller scale, the StarViper is a Scum-only ship that costs a bit more than others of its scale, but the Autothrusters modification that comes in it is considered virtually mandatory for any ship with the Boost action, such as the T-70 X-Wing and especially the TIE Interceptor.